-Payables comprise: £9.3m of balances owed to other group companies in respect of salaries and other services recharged to the Company, £2.9m relating to other taxes and social security, £5.6m
+Payables comprise: £10.1m of balances owed to other group companies in respect of salaries and other services recharged to the Company, £12.4m relating to other taxes and social security, £5.8m relating to other creditors and £1.9m relating to accruals and deferred income.
+No estimation methods, adjustments for future value or valuation judgements are required for these balances.

-The remaining £5.1m relates to the lease liability recognised on the SII Balance Sheet following the adoption of IFRS 16: Leases during the year as noted below.
+The remaining £4.4m relates to the lease liability recognised on the SII Balance Sheet following the adoption of IFRS 16: Leases during the year as noted below.